Germany imposes strict lockdown over Easter | DW | 23.03.2021

 Germany is extending the current lockdown through to April 18, German Chancellor Angela Merkel announced on Tuesday.

-The country will enter a stricter lockdown from April 1 to April 5, over the Easter holiday period.
-During this time, grocery stores, including supermarkets, will only able to open on the Saturday that falls between these dates.
+The country will enter an even stricter lockdown from April 1 to April 5, over the Easter holiday period when shops, including grocery stores, will largely have to close.

 Talks between leaders of Germany's 16 federal states and Merkel lasted until the early hours of the morning following a lengthy interruption.